Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 # Generate Cisco Configuration Template Using Python, Jinja2, and CSV

-The program is designed to generate a configuration template for Cisco Catalyst switches.
+This program is designed to generate a configuration template for Cisco Catalyst switches.

+---

 ## Table of Contents